By Aromatics International

 This deliciously tropical lip balm blend is so nourishing and moisturizing.
 Perfect for healing dry, chapped lips!

 - The easiest way to make lip balms is to buy a lip balm tray.
-These trays hold up to 50 lip balms and allow you to pour the hot melted oils and butter from your Pyrex cup into the tubes easily.
+These trays hold up to 50 lip balms and allow you to pour the hot melted oils and butter into the tubes easily.

-- A pot that the Pyrex cup fits into
+- A pot that the cup fits into.

 Stick 12 lip balm tubes, uncovered, into the bottom of the tray so they become the legs of the tray and are easy to fill with the melted lip balm.

-- Stir the beeswax and jojoba until melted, then add the cocoa butter and stir until melted.
+- When the beeswax and jojoba are melted, add the cocoa butter and melt.

 To clean your tray: We find it easiest to wipe it off with a paper towel first, to get as much of the extra lip balm off as possible.
 Then soak in hot water, scrub and run through a dishwasher.

 This was our first time making lip balm and it came out great !
 We didn’t have Vanilla infused Jojoba so we just used plain Jojoba, the texture is wonderful and so is the taste.
 We put it in tins instead of tubes this time but will try it again at some point with the tubes.
 This recipe is a keeper 😊Lori Bostdorf